Safe Road Use

 Cars dropping students off create traffic mayhem.
 A potential solution is to provide schools and families with resources that provide alternative options to dropping off and picking up students directly in front of their school.
 Active School Travel Maps are great visual tools that helps families to choose alternate locations to park

-Safety Tips for Students
+Safety Presentation for Students

 The Active & Safe Routes to School (ASRTS) partnership has developed the ‘Active School Travel (AST) Safety Presentation’ for use within elementary schools to work towards the goal of increasing children’s safety on their journey to and from school.
 Safety skills and practices relating to walking, cycling and riding the

-City of London link
+Roundabouts in the City of London

 Default featured image